set-soft/sd_webui_rx5500/README.md

 you tell ROCm the board is a *gfx1030* things work anyways.
 The 1030, 1012, etc. is the version, so you need to define the `HSA_OVERRIDE_GFX_VERSION=10.3.0` environment variable, which basically pretends your board is version 10.3.0 and not 10.1.2.

+#### Options that doesn't seem to help

+I see many people suggesting *SAFETENSORS_FAST_GPU=1*, but this is a CUDA (NVidia) option to copy data directly to VRAM, skipping a RAM stage.
+Not part of ROCm.

+People also encourage using *PYTORCH_CUDA_ALLOC_CONF*, but again this is CUDA specific.
+Is well documented in [PyTorch](https://pytorch.org/docs/stable/notes/cuda.html) as a mechanism to fine-tune the CUDA allocation strategy.
+But isn't mentioned in the
+[HIP (ROCm) semantics](https://pytorch.org/docs/stable/notes/hip.html).
+I think the confusion comes from the error printed by PyTorch when you run out of VRAM, it mentions *PYTORCH_HIP_ALLOC_CONF*.
+Note the difference, HIP, not CUDA.
+By I suspect this is some misleading print.

+I tried the above mentioned variables and didn't notice any change, which is understandable.

+Other people suggests using *--disable-nan-check*.
+I couldn't see any measurable difference using it for RX5500XT, and it sounds like a bad idea, a [NaN](https://en.wikipedia.org/wiki/NaN) is indication of error, can be related to memory corruption.